FlanaganSe/personal-portfolio-site/src/assets/blog_posts/rebalancing-bonus/index.md

----
-title: Rebalancing Bonus and Kelly Criterion
-date: '2022-03-19T12:00:00.00Z'
-description: 'Improving investment returns with the Kelly Criterion'
----

 NOTE: This project is on hold but will be returned to at a later date.
 [Here's](https://github.com/FlanaganSe/Mean-Variance-Project) a github for generating the calculations.

 ## Improving returns with the Kelly Criterion

 The Kelly criterion is a formula in probability theory for determining optimal sizes for bets.
 When applied to financial markets the concept, even when used poorly, may be able to improve long-term returns.
 One strategy for this focuses on adaptive asset allocation based on a Kelly criterion-calculated portfolio using a best-estimate of future market conditions.

 ### How is this done?

 1. Choose non-correlating assets
 2. Predict returns, correlations, and standard deviations for each asset
 3. Formulaically calculate the Kelly criterion based on the assets for an optimal portfolio
 4. Recalculate and rebalance as market conditions change

 ## Does this work?